KevinHorvath/MinimalisticPortfolio/README.md

 MinimalisticPortfolio
 =====================

-A Minimalistic Portfolio theme done in html, css, and javascript.
+A minimalistic portfolio theme done in html, css, and javascript (and jQuery).